Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Robust Time-Varying CBFs

 \subsection{Feasibility}

-The feasibility of the optimization problem \eqref{RTVCBF-SOCP final with degree 2} is essential to guarantee robust safety of the control system.
-We consider two distinct cases: 1) unconstrained control inputs and 2) Euclidean norm bounded control inputs.
-The latter appear in control problems assuming maximum torque and force magnitude bounds such as the thrust-vectoring control of space launchers or spacecraft.
+The feasibility of the optimization \eqref{RTVCBF-SOCP final with degree 2} is essential to guarantee robust safety of the control system.
+We consider two cases: 1) unconstrained control inputs and 2) Euclidean norm bounded control inputs.
+The latter appear in problems assuming maximum torque and force magnitude bounds, e.g., in thrust-vectoring control of space launchers or spacecraft.

 First, we consider the case of unconstrained control inputs.
-To simplify the notation in the following derivations, we define
+To simplify the notation, we define

 The main constraint in \eqref{RTVCBF-SOCP final with degree 2} can be rewritten in the following simpler form based on this notation: